OpenDDS/OpenDDS/docs/glossary.rst

   Data Distribution Service
   DDS
     DDS is a specification for exchanging strongly-typed data across a distributed system.
-    It is essentially synonymous with :term:`DCPS`, but can also refer to the main DDS specification or the family of specifications that build on the main specification.
+    It is essentially synonymous with :term:`DCPS`, but can specially refer to the main DDS specification.

+    See :ref:`spec-dds` for more information.

   ``DataReader``
     A ``DataReader`` is an :term:`Entity` that is used to read :term:`samples <Sample>` from a :term:`topic`.